 2. One Or Both Of Them Changed

-It’s a simple but sometimes painful fact.
-Who you are, what you believe, and the types of choices you make can and frequently do change over time for many people.
+It’s a simple but sometimes painful fact: who you are, what you believe, and the types of choices you make can and frequently do change over time.
 This is especially true for those who have been in relationships for many years, whose relationships began when they were very young, and/or who have been through traumatic or otherwise life-changing events throughout the course of their partnership.

 3. A Conflict Went Unresolved

-One study found that a lack of trust was one of the top three reasons for the end of relationships.
 There can be many different sources for this, but a common one is likely some sort of conflict between the couple.
-An infidelity, for example, could result in one partner being hesitant to trust the other.
+Infidelity, for example, could result in one partner being hesitant to trust the other.
 One big fight or ongoing conflict could have a similar effect.
 Even a series of smaller fights could lead to a buildup of resentment over time, which can be so difficult for two people to recover from that it has been cited as one of the “four horsemen” that can usher in the end of a relationship.